Cinderella Jones

 Cinderella Jones is a 1946 American musical comedy film directed by Busby Berkeley and written by Charles Hoffman.
 The film stars Joan Leslie, Robert Alda, Julie Bishop, William Prince, S. Z. Sakall, and Edward Everett Horton.
 The film was released by Warner Bros. on March 9, 1946.

 Plot

-Struggling singer Judy Jones (Leslie) discovers she's entitled to a multimillion-dollar fortune, as long as she can live up to the terms of her late uncle's will.
+Struggling singer Judy Jones (Leslie) discovers she is entitled to a multimillion-dollar fortune, as long as she can live up to the terms of her late uncle's will.
 To collect her inheritance, Jones must marry an intellectual genius.
 Jones ditches her boyfriend, bandleader Tommy Coles (Alda), and matriculates at an elite university for the super-intelligent.
 On campus, Jones struggles to win the heart of a dashing professor, Bartholomew Williams (Prince).